 The include Directive

 The include directive specifies an external file that will be parsed for further parser directives.
-The directive content is a file name, possibly relative to the location of the file with the include directive.
+The directive content must be a single word and specifies a file name, possibly relative to the location of the file with the include directive.
+The file name may be URL-encoded to encode spaces or other characters.
 That file is parsed as a list of parser directives, possibly with empty lines.
 It is an error for the included file to include anything other than parser directives.

 If the included file contains a directive whose name starts with ducktype/, it must be the first directive in the included file, and it is parsed for the Ducktype version and parser extensions exactly as it would be for the main parser.
 However, the Ducktype version and parser extensions only affect the included file.